pjtunstall/push-swap/README.md

 ```

 Presumably the contradiction is due to a typo: either a missing `\n` from the end of the instructions or an `OK` where they meant `KO`.
 The audit questions support the statement in the project description that every instruction, including the final one, should have a `\n`.

+## 2. Audit

+We've provided a Zsh script to run the audit questions.
+Make sure the executables are built in the correct folders before running it, as explained in the previous section.
+If you want to take this shortcut, cd to the `cmd/pushswap` and type `chmod +x audit.zsh`, then execute the script with `./audit.zsh`, assuming you have Zsh.
+If you have Bash, change the shebang at the beginning of the file to `#!/usr/bin/env bash`.

+If auditing this way, be sure to verify that the script does actually do what the audit questions ask, and to consider the subjective questions at the end.

 ## 3. Research